stafftastic/jitsu-chart/README.md

 ```

 For a production deployment it is recommended to read through `values.yaml` and make conscious
 decisions in order to ensure the deployment is secure, reliable and scalable.
+Dependencies are
+minimally configured and do not provide high-availability out of the box.

 ## Basic Configuration
 `values.yaml`: